d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

 Example - counting solutions for a Prolog predicate in Elisp ────────────────────────────────────────────────────────────

-  As an example of using the `sweep' interface for executing Prolog queries, we show an invocation of the non-deterministic predicate `lists:permutation/2' from Elisp where we count the number of different permutations of the list `(1 2 3 4 5)':
+  As an example of using the Sweep interface for executing Prolog queries, we show an invocation of the non-deterministic predicate `lists:permutation/2' from Elisp where we count the number of different permutations of the list `(1 2 3 4 5)':